Lysmura/RepTracking.jl/README.md

 This package provide a replication of the paper Peer Effects, Teacher Incentives, And Impact Of Tracking : Evidence From a Randomized Evaluation In Kenya by E. Duflo, P. Dupas, and M. Kremer in 2008.
 The original code is provided in Stata, here it is adapted under julia in the context of the 2024/2025 Computational Economics of Sciences Po by F. Oswald.

-The original paper can be found [here](https://www.nber.org/system/files/working_papers/w14475/w14475.pdf)
+The original paper can be found [here](https://www.nber.org/system/files/working_papers/w14475/w14475.pdf).
+Ressource on the course for which this replication was made can be found [here](https://floswald.github.io/NumericalMethods/).

 ## Table of Contents